 Attic insulation: there is a good chance that your attic insulation is wet if your roof has condensation problems.
 Do not cover wet insulations with dry ones until they are dried out.
 Remove insulations with mold or vermin by hiring a professional insulation company.

-Attic insulations should have insulation levels of R-49.
+Attic (ceiling) insulation should have insulation levels of 10 to 12 inches (R38).
 Make sure that the insulation is distributed evenly and cover around the perimeter of the attic above the wall plates.
-Insulation should not block ventilation, and the edge and top of the insulation near the roof edge should be protected with rigid insulation board to prevent wind decreasing the R-value of the insulation
+Install adequate amount around electrical fixtures, wiring, and plumbing chases as these areas can contribute to heat loss.
+Insulation should not block ventilation, and the edge and top of the insulation near the roof edge should be protected with rigid board to prevent wind decreasing the R-value of the insulation